 By 1978, 13 percent of high-schoolers reported that they had tried PCP.
 By 1981, according to the National Institute on Drug Abuse (NIDA), PCP had become the third most common cause of emergency room overdose cases, behind heroin and cocaine.

-The drug’s popularity declined in the 1980s after it became illegal even for veterinary use in 1978.
+The drug’s popularity declined in the 1980s after it became illegal to even for veterinary use in 1978.

 While PCP use has been in decline since its peak, it has remained on the street market, sometimes trending in popularity.
 For example, there was a resurgence of PCP use between 2009 and 2013.
 This uptick was perhaps halted by a crackdown on illegal PCP labs in 2013.
-According to a study published by Substance Abuse and Mental Health Services Administration (SAMHSA) in 2015, only 0.2 percent of teenagers between the ages of 12 and 17 had tried PCP.
+According to a study published by the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2015, only 0.2 percent of teenagers between the ages of 12 and 17 had tried PCP.

 Relative to other drugs, research remains slim on PCP, but looking at state-by-state statistics, it’s clear that PCP remains a problem.
 In 2017, PCP remained in the top 10 list of drug reports for items seized by law enforcement, totaling 421 reports.
 Pennsylvania reported 55 PCP-related overdose deaths in 2016 as well.